Life in Great Britain during the Industrial Revolution: Living standards

-Child Labour
+Child labour

 In the industrial districts, children tended to enter the workforce at younger ages than rural ones.
 Children were employed favourably over adults as they were deemed more compliant and therefore easier to deal with.
 Although most families channeled their children's earnings into providing a better diet for them, working in the factories tended to have an overall negative effect on the health of the children.
 Child labourers tended to be orphans, children of widows, or from the poorest families.

-Children were preferred workers in textile mills because they worked for lower wages and had nimble fingers.
+Children were preferred workers in textile mills as they worked for lower wages and had nimble fingers.
 Children's work mainly consisted of working under machines as well as cleaning and oiling tight areas.
 Children were physically punished by their superiors if they did not abide by their superiors expectations of work ethic.
 The punishments occurred as a result of the drive of master-manufacturers to maintain high output in the factories.
 The punishments and poor work conditions had a negative effect on the physical health of the children, causing physical deformities and illnesses.
 Furthermore, childhood diseases from this era have been linked to larger deformities in the future.

 Gender was not a discriminator for how children were treated when working during the industrial revolution.
 Both boys and girls would start working at the age of four or five.
 A sizeable proportion of children working in the mines were under 13 and a larger proportion were aged 13–18.
 Mines of the era were not built for stability; rather, they were small and low.
 Children, therefore, were needed to crawl through them.
 The conditions in the mines were unsafe, children would often have limbs crippled, their bodies distorted, or be killed.
 Children could get lost within the mines for days at a time.
 The air in the mines was harmful to breathe and could cause painful and fatal diseases.